-The world is in mourning at the passing of Argentina's favourite son, Diego Maradona.
+A year ago today, the world was in mourning at the passing of Argentina's favourite son, Diego Maradona.
 Arguably the greatest footballer of all time, his extraordinary talents on the pitch inspired generations of adoring fans.
 Even now, 30 years after his heyday, he is a hero to football fans everywhere.

-It was 40 years ago in May when a 19 year old kid gave Irish football fans just a glimpse of what was to come.
+It was 41 years ago in May when a 19-year-old kid gave Irish football fans just a glimpse of what was to come.
 The next few years would establish Maradona as the best player of the his generation, but he was only setting out on that journey in 1980.